 This appendix describes the Time Figure of Merit (TFOM) number.
-The Unison displays this number in the time-of-day fields printed by the Unison gpsstat and gntpstat commands (see Chapter 5).
-The TFOM number indicates the level of accuracy that should be included in the interpretation of the time-of-day and ranges from 3 to 9:
+The Unison displays this number in the time-of-day fields printed by the Unison cdmastat and cntpstat commands (see Chapter 5).
+The TFOM number indicates the level of accuracy that should be included in the interpretation of the time-of-day and ranges from 6 to 9:

-- 3 time error is < 100 nanoseconds

-- 4 time error is < 1 microseconds

-- 5 time error is < 10 microseconds

 - 6 time error is < 100 microseconds

 - 7 time error is < 1 milliseconds

 - 8 time error is < 10 milliseconds

-- 9 time error is > 10 milliseconds, unsynchronized state if never locked to GPS
+- 9 time error is > 10 milliseconds, unsynchronized state if never locked to CDMA

-In all cases, the Unison reports this value as accurately as possible, even during periods of GPS signal outage where the Unison is unable to directly measure the relationship of its timing outputs to UTC.
-During these GPS outage periods, assuming that the Unison had been synchronized prior to the outage, the Unison extrapolates the expected drift of the Unison timing signals based on its knowledge of the characteristics of the internal Temperature Compensated Crystal Oscillator (TCXO), Oven Controlled Crystal Oscillator (OCXO) or Rubidium oscillator.
+In all cases, the Unison reports this value as accurately as possible, even during periods of CDMA signal outage where the Unison is unable to directly measure the relationship of its timing outputs to UTC.
+During these CDMA outage periods, assuming that the Unison had been synchronized prior to the outage, the Unison extrapolates the expected drift of the Unison timing signals based on its knowledge of the characteristics of the internal Temperature Compensated Crystal Oscillator (TCXO), Oven Controlled Crystal Oscillator (OCXO) or Rubidium oscillator.
 The extrapolated TFOM is based on a conservative estimate of the performance of the oscillator and should be considered 'worst case' for a typical benign ambient temperature environment.

-Due to this extrapolation behavior, after initial synchronization, brief periods without GPS satellite visibility will not induce an immediate alarm condition.
-(Removal of the antenna to simulate this will induce an immediate alarm, however.)
+Due to this extrapolation behavior, after initial synchronization, brief periods without CDMA signal reception will not induce an immediate alarm condition.
 If the condition persists for long enough periods, you should see the TFOM character change to indicate a gradually deteriorating accuracy of the timing outputs.
 If the signal loss condition persists longer, then the final, unsynchronized state will eventually be reached.
 If the Unison is unable to achieve re-synchronization within one hour after reaching this state, the red LED will illuminate.
-The fault status field returned in either of the gpsstat or gntp-stat commands will have the appropriate bit set to indicate a loss-of-signal time-out condition.
+The fault status field returned in either of the cdmastat or cntpstat commands will have the appropriate bit set to indicate a loss-of-signal time-out condition.

-If the GPS Subsystem reaches the unsynchronized TFOM state, the NTP daemon will cease to use the timing information returned by the GPS Subsystem in its polling event timestamps.
+If the CDMA Subsystem reaches the unsynchronized TFOM state, the NTP daemon will cease to use the timing information returned by the CDMA Subsystem in its polling event timestamps.
 At this point, the NTP daemon will report in its replies to network NTP clients that it is running at stratum 16 and the leap indicator bits will be set to the fault state.
 NTP clients will recognize that and cease to use the unsynchronized server.